Skip to content

 auto [record_id, name, value] = query_database(42);

-C++11's std::tie can do something similar, but the experience is noticeably worse.
-It requires you to declare all variables upfront, and then assign values into them with std::tie:
+C++11's std::tie can do something similar, but the ergonomics are noticeably worse.
+It makes you declare all variables first, then assign through tie:

 cpp